 Problem 4: Your Puppy Is Aggressive in Her Crate

-- Your puppy feels she needs to guard her crate.
+- Puppy feels she needs to guard her crate.

 In the first situation, try to find what scares your pup and eliminate it.
 Sometimes it’s the crate itself; try switching crates to alleviate her stress.